mmcgrana/pgpin/README.md

 The example is a clone of [Heroku Dataclips](https://dataclips.heroku.com), basically a "pastebin for SQL queries".

-Work on `pgpin` is in progress.
-The current version of the app has some but not all of the user-facing features and robustness properties we eventually want.

 In working through this example app we hope to learn:

 * How to build database-backed services in idiomatic Go, with an